Established Area Growth and Change Strategy

 About the Strategy

-The three factors to support decision making related to the Strategy are:
+Three factors that support decision making related to the Strategy include:

 - Consideration of financial impacts.

 It is also important to consider an existing community’s capacity to accept change through redevelopment.

 Supporting growth within existing communities allows for the efficient use of land and services.
 It also provides current and future residents with nearby amenity and employment opportunities by encouraging complete communities.
 The Strategy makes investment recommendations in strategic and prioritized areas, looks for process improvements to remove barriers to development, and reconsiders how we use funding and financing tools to support growth through redevelopment.